 *You must pay your Medicare Part B premium in addition to your Medigap premium.
 Plans C and F are not available to newly-eligible beneficiaries on or after January 1, 2020. **Medigap plans are standardized differently in Massachusetts, Minnesota, and Wisconsin.

-When Is the Best Time to Enroll in a Medicare Supplement Plan (Medigap Policy)?
+When Should You Enroll in a Medicare Supplement Plan (Medigap Policy)?

 The month you are both 65 and enrolled in Part B begins your Medigap Open Enrollment Period (OEP).